Episode 002: Discover Your Pivot Point and Empower Your Brand

 It’s all about your pivot point.

-Branding isn’t just about changing your image superficially.
-It’s about finding your pivot point.
+Branding is more than image, it’s about finding your pivot point.
 In this episode, we introduce you to the concept of developing a pivot point.
 We explain that your pivot point is your bedrock; your foundation; what really differentiates you and your company from others in your space.

-We touch on a few concepts from last week, give a brief overview of last week’s podcast, and remind you of what branding is and isn’t.
-We remind you that branding isn’t just a logo, a tagline.
+We revisit a few concepts from last week’s episode, and remind you of what branding is and isn’t.
+Branding isn’t just a logo or a tagline.
 It’s how your company looks, feels, sounds, and acts.

 Just like a person’s reputation is the totality of how people perceive them, your brand is how people perceive your company.
 Once you realize your brand is your reputation and your identity, it puts you at a crossroads.
 Here you have to ask yourself if that identity is progress or service based (what you do) or attribute or benefit based (how you do what you do).
-While this may seem like a subtle nuance, it can make a huge difference to the trajectory of your business.
+While this may seem like a subtle nuance, it can have a huge effect on the trajectory of your business.

 A couple of examples…